2022 Best HEPA Air Purifier For Classroom

 How Can We Purify Air In The Classroom?

 Poor indoor air quality (IAQ) in school can lead to allergic reactions like fatigue, headaches, lack of concentration, absenteeism, and illness.
-Here are few ways you can improve indoor air in a classroom and ensure the safety of teachers and students.
+To ensure the safety of teachers and students, here are a few ways you can reduce airborne pollutants in a school classroom.

 - Upgrade and maintain the school ventilation system.
 Make sure there is no mold and germs growing in the duct.

 - A HEPA air purifier can clean the air and keep schools safe from airborne viruses.
-It is proven to be effective in containing allergens, neutralize chemicals, odors, and preventing an asthma attack.
+It is proven effective in containing allergens, neutralizing chemicals, and preventing an asthma attack.
 With school reopening from the lockdown, air purifiers are needed in a classroom more than ever.

 - If outdoor air quality is good, keep windows open to let fresh air in.